 - Disability Coverage Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.70% on all service, regardless of when it was earned, purchased, or granted.
 VSDP members are subject to a one-year waiting period before becoming eligible for non-work-related disability benefits. - Purchase of Prior Service Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as creditable service in their plan.
 Prior creditable service counts toward vesting, eligibility for retirement and the health insurance credit.
 Only active members are eligible to purchase prior service.
 When buying service, members must purchase their most recent period of service first.
 Members also may be eligible to purchase periods of leave without pay. - Plan 2 Plan 2 is a defined benefit plan.
 The retirement benefit is based on a member's age, creditable service, and average final compensation at retirement using a formula.
 Employees are eligible for Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013. - Hybrid Opt-In Election Eligible Plan 2 members were allowed to make an irrevocable decision to opt into the Hybrid Retirement Plan during a special election window held January 1 through April 30, 2014.
 The Hybrid Retirement Plan's effective date for eligible Plan 2 members who opted in was July 1, 2014.
 If eligible deferred members returned to work during the election window, they were also eligible to opt into the Hybrid Retirement Plan.
-Members who were eligible for an optional retirement plan (ORP) and have prior service under Plan 2 were not eligible to elect the Hybrid Retirement Plan and remain as Plan 2 or ORP. - Retirement Contributions Employees contribute 5.00% of their compensation each month to their member contribution account through a pre-tax salary reduction.
-Some political subdivisions elected to phase in the required 5.00% member contribution but all employees will be paying the full 5.00% by July 1, 2016. - Creditable Service Same as Plan 1. - Vesting Same as Plan 1. - Calculating the Benefit See definition under Plan 1. - Average Final Compensation A member's average final compensation is the average of their 60 consecutive months of highest compensation as a covered employee. - Service Retirement Multiplier Same as Plan 1 for service earned, purchased, or granted prior to January 1, 2013.
+Members who were eligible for an optional retirement plan (ORP) and have prior service under Plan 2 were not eligible to elect the Hybrid Retirement Plan and remain as Plan 2 or ORP. - Retirement Contributions Employees contribute 5.00% of their compensation each month to their member contribution account through a pre-tax salary reduction. - Creditable Service Same as Plan 1. - Vesting Same as Plan 1. - Calculating the Benefit See definition under Plan 1. - Average Final Compensation A member's average final compensation is the average of their 60 consecutive months of highest compensation as a covered employee. - Service Retirement Multiplier Same as Plan 1 for service earned, purchased, or granted prior to January 1, 2013.
 For non-hazardous duty members the retirement multiplier is 1.65% for creditable service earned, purchased, or granted on or after January 1, 2013. - Normal Retirement Age Normal Social Security retirement age.